 Hello to any current and hopefully future readers of this blog.

-To introduce the author’s, we are Alex, Alice, Lucy, Melinda, Sarah and Zena – together we are the Knole Conservation Team.
+To introduce the author’s, we are Alex B, Alex P, Alice, Harriet, Henry, Laurel, Lucy and Helen – together we are the Knole Conservation Team.

 We are responsible for the day-to-day care and preservation of the fragile and historically important collection at Knole.

 Through this blog we hope to tell you about all the weird and wonderful things we get up to in the course of our daily work.
 It’s not all vacuuming and dusting, although we do an awful lot of that too!